 What is the current university travel policy?

-All non-essential university-sponsored domestic and international travel is suspended until further notice as outlined in the university’s interim travel policy.
+All non-essential university-sponsored domestic travel is suspended until further notice.
+Interim updates have been made to the university’s international travel policy as outlined on the university’s Global website.

 What is the current university policy for international travel?